Donna Hay's easy to make rich and fudgy Chocolate Brownies converted for the Thermomix.

 - Place the butter, sugar and cocoa powder into the Thermomix bowl and heat for 3 mins/50/speed 2.5.

 - Add the flour and mix for 3 sec/speed 5.
-Scrape down the bowl then mix again for 3 sec/speed 5 until fully combined.
+Scrape down the bowl, then mix again for 3 sec/speed 5 until thoroughly combined.

 - Leave to cool completely in the tin before cutting up into 16 squares.